blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 [summary]: #summary

-This service standardizes the communication necessary between blocks and embedding applications, allowing the latter to 'take over' rendering one or more parts of a block.
+This RFC introduces a Hook Service which standardizes the communication necessary between blocks and embedding applications, allowing the latter to 'take over' rendering one or more parts of a block.
 This allows functionality to be extended, while ensuring blocks can remain uncoupled from embedding applications.

-In order to enable direct manipulation, this service is likely to be difficult or impossible to implement in Embedding Applications which use common ‘sandboxing’ techniques including `iframe`s.
+It also extends the Core Specification so that embedding applications must respond with a `NOT_IMPLEMENTED` error for messages to any Block Protocol services it does not implement.
+It is our stated intention to release an update to the `@blockprotocol/core` package which will do this for embedding applications.

 # Motivation